 A trade organisation representing the interests of school uniform

-As a member of the Sedex Organisation and Foundation member of the ETI Trutex limited is focused on continuous improvement within the supply chain, through the implementation of both internal and SMETA social compliance audits.
+As a member of the Sleve Free Aliance, Sedex Organisation and Foundation member of the ETI Trutex is focused on continuous improvement within the supply chain.

-Adherence to the ETI base code throughout our supply chain is monitored through our Sedex data monitoring and third party SMEATA ethical auditing of suppliers.
-This is supported by our local and head office, ensuring ensure standards are met and opportunities for improvement identified.
+Adherence to the ETI base code throughout our supply chain is monitored through our Sedex data monitoring and third party SMETA ethical auditing of suppliers.
+This is supported by our head office and local in-country offices, ensuring ensure standards are met and opportunities for improvement identified.

 Trutex manages a range of initiatives to help us act responsibly and align our operations to our business aims, where we seek to: